Madhumad36/CLI-Calculator-python/README.md

 ## How it works
 - Lets the user choose an operation (1–4).
 - Takes two numbers as input.
-- Gives back the result.
+- Performs the selected operation and gives back the result.
 - Keeps running until you select the exit option (5).

 ## How to Run